Windscreen wiper: Geometry

 A simple single-blade setup with a center pivot (Fig. 4) is commonly used on rear windscreens, as well as on the front of some cars.
 Mercedes-Benz pioneered a system (Fig. 5) called the "Monoblade", based on cantilevers, in which a single arm extends outward to reach the top corners of the windscreen, and pulls in at the ends and middle of the stroke, sweeping out a somewhat M-shaped path.
 This way, a single blade is able to cover more of the windscreen, displacing any residual streaks away from the centre of the windscreen.

 Some larger cars in the late '70s and early '80s, especially LH driver American cars, had a pantograph wiper on the driver's side, with a conventional pivot on the passenger side.
 Asymmetric wiper arrangements are usually configured to clear more windscreen area on the driver's side, and so are mostly mirrored for left and right-hand-drive vehicles (for example, Fig. 1 vs. Fig 10).
-One exception is found on the second generations of the Renault Clio, Twingo and Scénic as well as BMW's E60 5 Series and E63 6 Series, the Peugeot 206 and the Nissan Almera Tino, where the wipers always sweep towards the left.
+One exception is found on the second generations of the Renault Clio, Twingo and Scénic as well as BMW's E39 and E60 5 Series, E63 6 Series, and the E38 and E65 7 Series, the Peugeot 206 and the Nissan Almera Tino, where the wipers always sweep towards the left.
 On right-hand-drive models, a linkage allows the right-hand wiper to move outwards towards the corner of the windscreen and clear more area.